Refugees (New Zealand)

-- You will find the story about the first groups of refugees to arrive in the late 1800s, followed by the Polish in the 1940's and the Chinese in the 1960's.
+- Explore the different pages to find the story about the first groups of refugees to arrive in the late 1800s, followed by the Polish in the 1940s and the Chinese in the 1960s.

 - You can also read about the early days of the quota system.

-Tips: Te Ara links sometimes take you to the Short Story.
-Remember to click on the Full Story if you want more in-depth information.
+Tips: Some Te Ara links take you to a Story summary.
+This is a shorter version of the story.
+Remember to select the full stories if you want more in-depth information.
 You can also look at the ‘All images and media’ link for pictures and photos related to your story.

-- Click on Topics, choose the A-Z option, and select R to find the page on refugees.
+- Select Topics, choose the A-Z option and select R to find the page on Refugees.

 - You could also use your keyword 'refugees' to search the website.

-There are many people in the world now who are facing war or other difficulties and have to leave their homes.
-These refugees often try to seek asylum, or protection, in other countries.
+There are many people in the world facing war or other difficulties and have to leave their homes.
+These refugees often try to seek asylum or protection in other countries.
 Some find a home here in New Zealand.

 This website is from the New Zealand government organisation that works with people who want to come and settle in New Zealand.

-- Look under What we do and then Our strategies & projects.
+- Select About us at the bottom of the page, then What we do and then Our strategies & projects.